Sean-ORourke/portfolioWebsite/README.md

-# portfolioWebsite
+# Summary

- Senior Portfolio Website, describing projects I've completed while at the University of Pittsiburgh.
+ Senior Portfolio Website, describing projects I've completed while at the University of Pittsiburgh - currently focusing on those I've completed in Composing Digital Media.

- The website consists of a Projects, Experiences, and Contacts page currently.
+ The website consists of a Projects (Creative Projects, Coding Projects, Design Projects), Experiences, Contacts, and Credits page currently.